delabassee/java-lab/lab10-instanceof.md

 }
 ```

-If you test the application now, you should session details varying depending on the session type.
+If you test the application, you should session details varying depending on the session type.

+`curl {public_ip}:8080/sessions/detail/001`
+`curl {public_ip}:8080/sessions/detail/010`

 ## Wrap-up